 Attendees pay a $250 registration fee if registered by September 1.
 After September 1 the cost will be $300.
 NAEA will cover the hotel stay (excluding incidentals) during the dates of the classes, two continental breakfasts, two lunches, and all books and materials.
-Dinners will be on your own, however there is an optional group dinner on Sunday night (Nov 12th) of which you can attend at $65 per person.
+Dinners will be on your own, however there is typically an optional group dinner that attendees are encouraged to attend.

 When is the next SSLA?

 We are currently planning future SSLA programming.
 Please come back for more details about the November 2019 SSLA training.

 Classes are purposefully kept small (15-20 participants).
 We look forward to high attendance at the next Academy.